ylow/rflextype/README.md

-# rflextype
+# RSFrame
-A general flexible type that can hold most typical scalar types and recursive types for data analysis operations.
-Inspired by SFrame and will be a building block for rebuilding a lot of SFrame Rust.
+A reimplementation of SFrame in Rust built on top of Apache Arrow.